How to Stain Pine to Look Like Oak — A Step-by-Step Guide

 2. General Finishes Water Based Wood Stain, 1 Pint, Antique Oak

 This stain can deliver beautiful colors if you want to go for that look of rustic, antique wood without using reclaimed pine wood.
-We found it easy to apply by hand.
+It’s easy to apply by hand.
 Besides having little odor and low VOC, it’s also a noncombustible stain that can be cleaned up with water.

 It can be mixed with any topcoat to tint and tone as well as other colors to achieve a weathered look as desired.
 The thicker formula allows controlled penetration to reduce blotching on pine, but don’t forget to sand, still.